 Once you have your direction plan, it’s time to research your market, intent keywords, and competition.

 - Define your target customer — Most investors likely have an idea, but newer investors might need to take the time to create a customer avatar.

-- Define your target locations — You have the opportunity to target locations down to the zip code.
+- Define your target locations — You can target locations down to the zip code.
 You can even exclude zip codes.

-- Build your initial keyword list — Use resource tools such as Google Ads Keyword Planner, SEOBook, and Ubersuggest.
+- Build your initial keyword list — Use resources such as Google Ads Keyword Planner, SEOBook, and Ubersuggest.

 - Identify keywords to block — Called negative keywords, adding these in will help block your ads from showing for the wrong searcher.